lucas-tsunaki/dd-gates-ibmq/README.md

-# Multi-Qubit Gates by Dynamical Decoupling of Central Qubit Performed with IBMQ
+# Multi-Qubit Gates by Dynamical Decoupling Implemented with IBMQ

-This repository contains the python script for the graphical user interface (GUI) application of the dataset from the paper *Multi-Qubit Gates by Dynamical Decoupling of Central Qubit Performed with IBMQ and 15NV Center in Diamond* by *L. Tsunaki et al*, available at: <>
+This repository contains the basic functions for executing the DD-gate with IBMQ and simulating them with Qiskit, as presented in *Multi-Qubit Gates by Dynamical Decoupling Implemented with IBMQ and 15NV Center in Diamond by *L. Tsunaki et al*, available at: <>.

+The functions for generating the CPMG and XYN sequences within Qiskit SDK framework are provided at the [dd_gates.core](https://github.com/lucas-tsunaki/dd-gates-ibmq/blob/main/dd_gates/core.py) module, which can be used to obtain all the results presented in the paper.
+The [examples](https://github.com/lucas-tsunaki/dd-gates-ibmq/tree/main/examples) folder provides an example on how to simulate an CPMG-10 sequence with Qiskit Aer and another on how to experimentally execute it on IBMQ hardware, as in Figure 1 (c) of the paper.

+If you are looking for the simulations of the DD-gate with NV centers, please refer to the [QuaCCAToo](https://qiss-hzb.github.io/QuaCCAToo/notebooks.html) tutorials section.

 ## Setup